Lord of the Universe!

-I am sure You understand that I was undecided about going to synagogue during the recent days.
+I am sure You understand that I was undecided about going to synagogue during the last few days.
 There was too much pain.
 Then I wondered whether we should perhaps all go to this holy place and declare before the Aron Hakodesh (Holy Ark) that we refuse to speak to You any longer and will cease to sing Your praises.

-Although I could not look into the hearts of these worshippers, I found myself perplexed.
-No one said a word about what had transpired and the prayers were, as usual, boring to the core.
+Although I could not look into the hearts of these worshippers, I was perplexed.
+No one said a word about what had transpired, and the prayers were, as usual, boring to the core.
 How, I wondered, is this possible?
 Did we not hear the wake-up call?
-Why did the prayers not reflect the deepest of emotions — shock and despair?
+Why did the prayers not reflect the deepest of emotions – shock and despair?
 I looked at myself only to find that I was no better.
 Once I was in the synagogue, I too said my prayers as usual, as if nothing happened.
 Only when I left this holy place did it hit me.
 Have we all become indifferent?
 What has happened to us?

 But then I thought, isn’t it wonderful that the worshippers are still prepared to come and speak to You, instead of throwing in the towel and deciding there is no longer any point in praising You?
 Doesn’t it show tremendous faith, in spite of it all?

-A moment later, however, another thought came to my mind: Do we worshippers realize that we are addressing and praising the very God Who just stood by while these murders took place, and remained passive, as if paralyzed?
+A moment later, however, another thought came to my mind: Do we worshippers realize that we are addressing and praising the very God Who just stood by while these tragedies took place, and remained passive, as if paralyzed?
 Is this the same God we praise every day?
 Or, do we actually believe in two gods?
 Are we guilty of believing that the God to whom we pray has nothing to do with the God Who looked the other way during these massacres?

 And then I heard the most unusual eulogies given by family members of the victims, who spoke with such love about You, with enormous strength of belief in You.
 I stood in awe.
 They were speaking a language of such religious devotion that I felt ashamed not to grasp the quality of their souls.
 What do they know that I don’t?